zzzprojects/learn-orm/tutorials/dapper-simplesave/environment-setup.md

 # Environment Setup

-To start using the **Dapper.SimpleSave** in your application, you will need to install the [Dapper.SimpleSave](https://www.nuget.org/packages/Dapper.SimpleSave) NuGet package.
+To start using the **Dapper.SimpleSave** in your application.
+You will need to install the [Dapper.SimpleSave](https://www.nuget.org/packages/Dapper.SimpleSave) NuGet package.

 So let's open the Visual Studio and create a new project.